axsuul/dotfiles-archived/README.md

     vim +BundleInstall +qall

-# TODO
+# Chef
-* Create a chef cookbook to assist in installing these dotfiles along with any dependencies like `vundle` for `vim` to server environments.
+There's a cookbook that exists in getting these dotfiles to the right mouths.
+[It's right here if you have the appetite for it.](https://github.com/axsuul/cookbook-dotfiles)